zhuber/donatello-svg/README.md

 ## React
 ```
 import generateSVG from 'donatello-svg';
-import InlineSVG from 'svg-inline-react'; // Note: This is required in many cases to output inline SVGs.
+import InlineSVG from 'svg-inline-react'; // Note: This is often required to output inline SVGs.

 const specificColorSVG = generateSVG(28, 28, ['#cc66aa', '#33eeff']);